Honolulu Water Quality at a Glance

 • Watershed protection: Partnerships with conservation organizations to maintain healthy forest ecosystems that capture rainfall and recharge aquifers

-• Monitoring and testing: Extensive water quality testing program with over 100,000 tests conducted annually to ensure water safety
+• Monitoring and testing: Extensive water quality testing program including enhanced PFAS monitoring following recent detections

 • Sustainable pumping: Careful management of pumping rates to prevent saltwater intrusion and maintain aquifer health